Designing for Sustainability in Manufacturing

 Many countries are implementing stricter environmental regulations.
 For example, the European Union (EU) requires manufacturers to be in compliance with REACH and RoHS directives.
 By adopting sustainable practices, manufacturers can stay ahead of these regulations and avoid potential penalties.

+At Nortech, our dedication to environmental sustainability drives us to take proactive measures in reducing our impact.
 With the use of Epicor ERP, we carefully monitor and continuously improve the sustainability of our production processes.
-Nortech upholds rigorous process and procedural standards ensuring comprehensive adherence to various regulatory requirements.
+Nortech upholds rigorous process and procedural standards ensuring comprehensive adherence to many regulatory requirements.